Fox2Code/FoxMagiskModuleManager/README.md

 - Accepting new modules [here](https://github.com/Magisk-Modules-Alt-Repo/submission)
 - Less restrictive than the original repo
-    - May have lower quality, untested, or otherwise broken modules due to this
+    - May have lower quality, untested, or otherwise broken modules due to their policies or lack thereof.
 - Officially supported by Fox's mmm

 Support:

 [![GitHub issues](https://img.shields.io/github/issues/Magisk-Modules-Alt-Repo/submission)](https://github.com/Magisk-Modules-Alt-Repo/submission/issues)

+**Please do not use GitHub issues for help or questions.
+GitHub issues are specifically for bug reporting and general app feedback.**

 If a module is in multiple repos, the manager will just pick the most up to date version of the module, if a module is in multiple repos it will just use first registered repo.